Everything New Parents Need To Know About Birth Certificates

 How To Get A Baby Birth Certificate

-So how do you get a birth certificate?
+So how do you get a hospital birth certificate?
 If you have a birth at a hospital, they will provide the forms before you are discharged to go home — and usually a nurse or a midwife will help you fill everything out.
 If you give birth at home or in a birthing center, a midwife there will also have the forms on hand.

 While filling out the paperwork for your child’s birth certificate, both parents will have to provide information such as Social Security numbers, full name, maiden name, and supply proof of identification — as well as include a mailing address (so bring your driver’s license or passport to the hospital with you!).
 At this time, you’ll pay for your birth certificate, which is usually between $15 and $30.

 Don’t worry if you haven’t quite settled on a name by the time of birth.
 While it is required for you to choose the child’s name to fill out on the certificate, the child’s last name does not have to be the same as that of either the mother nor the father.
 Plus, the entire name can be changed within the first six months of filing with no questions asked.
 This is especially helpful if you’re indecisive about double-barrel last names or the name of your child in general.

 How Long Does It Take To Get A Birth Certificate?

-Once the paperwork is filled out and sent off, you can expect to get the birth certificate in the mail a few weeks later.
+Once the paperwork for the birth certificate is filled out and sent off, you can expect to get the birth certificate in the mail a few weeks later.
 But exactly what you will get in the mail is hard to determine — and largely hinges on where you live.
 Since there is one standard birth certificate application form for the entire U.S. but no standard birth certificate document, the National Center for Health Statistics estimates that there are 14,000 different birth certificate documents circulating in the United States.
 This can be confusing.

 How To Make Changes In A Birth Certificate